pjkboi/responsivegogs/README.md

 ![save as webpage complete](https://rhildred.github.io/responsivegogs/READMEImages/githubpages.PNG)
 9. Follow the link that comes up to your site.
 Note that it might take some time for it to be active.
 ![save as webpage complete](https://rhildred.github.io/responsivegogs/READMEImages/link.PNG)

+## Levers for making the site responsive and accessible.

+The last time I built Gogs on my system I included a `selab.css` and `selab.js` file for you to make your changes in.
+Once you have made your initial push to github you can also edit the `index.html` file.